No Creo: Music video

-The video begins in a room, where Shakira jumps out of a window into a grassland where eccentric people are present.
+The video was directed by Gustavo Garzón and begins in a room, where Shakira jumps out of a window into a grassland where eccentric people are present.
 She scratches the ceiling of a room, goes through dark rooms, riots, swims through a washing room.
 A brief scene of the video is played on a screen in the music video for "Ciega, Sordomuda", which sparked speculation that some scenes were shot back-to-back with "Ciega, Sordomuda".
 It was later confirmed that although "No Creo" was originally intended to be the first single from the album, Sony decided that "Ciega, Sordomuda" would be a better opener of the album cycle.